How to Lay Artificial Grass

 What is Artificial Grass?

-Artificial grass, or sometimes referred to as fake grass, is a surface of synthetic fibres that are designed to mimic the appearance of natural turf.
-Over the past twenty years, artificial grass has been widely used in several parks, outdoor play areas and activity centres.
-However, the demand for artificial grass is growing increasingly popular amongst homeowners who desire a low maintenance alternative to the real thing.
+Artificial grass (also referred to as fake grass), is a surface of synthetic fibres that are designed to mimic the appearance of natural turf.
+Over the past twenty years, artificial grass has been widely used in parks, outdoor play areas and activity centres.
+However, investing in artificial grass costs has become increasingly popular amongst homeowners as a low maintenance alternative to the real thing.

 Preparing to Install Artificial Grass